FlexTape13/flextape13.github.io/index.md

-# Comparing the Accuracy and Reliability of eTemp Sensor Compared to a Thermistor-Based Reference During Heat Stress
+# Comparing the Accuracy and Reliability of eTemp Sensor to a Thermistor-Based Reference During Heat Stress
 **Felix Chen**

 Griffith University School of Medicine and Dentistry, Gold Coast, Queensland, Australia